-Due to funding shortfalls (we do not receive any funding from local or national government or the NHS) we can only operate from October to April annually where our volunteer team and street outreach patrol the city every morning 5.30am to 7am and evenings 8.30pm to 10.30pm Sunday to Thursday providing hot drinks, food, friendship,warm clothing, sleeping bags and blankets without which many people would surely perish in the bitter winter months.
+Due to funding shortfalls (we do not receive any funding from local or national government or the NHS) we only operate from October to March annually where our street outreach patrol the city every Sunday to Thursday evenings 8.30pm to 10.30pm providing hot drinks, food, friendship,warm clothing, sleeping bags and blankets without which many people would surely perish in the bitter winter months.

 We aim to engage with as many people as possible who are sleeping rough in doorways, vehicles, tents, church entrances, bin sheds, bus shelters, parks, car parks, empty /derelict properties, across Dundee.
 Homelessness makes people feel hopeless, our mission is to maintain human dignity through friendship, love and practical assistance improving the conditions of life for those caught up in a street lifestyle at whatever level they are prepared to receive help.

 Never giving up on people - Night Ministry believes that the effects of homelessness and social exclusion are a great injustice and that the road to recovery can often be long and painful.
 We are committed to putting people first, never giving up no matter how complex, chaotic and challenging they may be.

 Selfless and non-judgmental -The Night Ministry expects nothing in return for the help we provide and believe that people in need are best served by a non-judgmental approach.